Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "Yeah, we *really* need to figure out that whole family thing," Xiù nodded.

 "*After* we get the place safe," Allison asserted.
-"Or… y’know, decide what we’re gonna do."
+"Or... y’know, decide what we’re gonna do."

 "...Come on."

 Back inside, Julian was not only being domestic, he was being downright fatherly and mentoring the boys in how to cook bacon.
 Which didn’t sound that impressive except that Xiù knew for a fact that neither of them knew how to cook a thing.
 Both their parents were of the mindset that said a kitchen was for women, and men had no business straying anywhere near one.

-And yet, there was Julian, big, bare-chested and more of a man than…God, basically *anyone.* If he could cook bacon whenever he wanted, why couldn’t they?
+And yet, there was Julian, big, bare-chested and more of a man than...
+God, basically *anyone.* If he could cook bacon whenever he wanted, why couldn’t they?

 "And y’know what fellas?
 All this bacon fat?
 Save it!
 You can do all sorts of things with it.
-I like to fry eggs but Xiù already poached some…toast!
+I like to fry eggs but Xiù already poached some... toast!
 We can make toast!
 And Hollandaise?
 Xiù?"

 Xiù waved a hand.
 "Go ahead.
 Dazzle us."

-"Uh…okay," he paused, suddenly a bit nervous.
-"So, if I *remember* we basically make some mayo except with melted butter instead of oil, and…"
+"Uh... okay," he paused, suddenly a bit nervous.
+"So, if I *remember* we basically make some mayo except with melted butter instead of oil, and..."

 "What if we get it wrong?"
 Ramsey asked.